chrieke/geojson-validator/README.md

 ### 1. Validate GeoJSON schema 📚

-Checks the structure of the GeoJSON dictionary, if all required elements are there and formatted correctly.
+Checks the structure & formatting of the GeoJSON, e.g. if all required elements exist.

 ```python
 errors = geojson_validator.validate_schema(geojson_input)